dojo/docs/dijit/Tooltip.rst

 Declarative markup
 ------------------

-And here's a tooltip created from markup connected to a `dijit.form.Button <dijit/form/Button>`_ widget:
+And here's a tooltip created from markup connected to a :ref:`dijit.form.Button <dijit/form/Button>` widget:

 .. cv-compound::